William Douglas, 6th Earl of Morton

 William Douglas, 6th Earl of Morton (c.
 1540 – 1606) was the son of Robert Douglas of Lochleven and Margaret Erskine, a former mistress of James V of Scotland.

 Career

 Connections

 William Douglas's half-brother from his mother's liaison with the king was James Stewart, Earl of Moray, Regent of Scotland from 1567 until his assassination in January 1570.
 His cousin was another Regent of Scotland James Douglas, 4th Earl of Morton, and was closely associated with him in his career, the two men being occasionally confused in the histories.

 William's father was killed at the battle of Pinkie in September 1547.
 His wife was Agnes Leslie, daughter of George Leslie, 4th Earl of Rothes, by whom he had eleven children.
-The Leslies were active in Scottish Reformation.
+The Leslies were active in the Scottish Reformation.